farhinrahman1/VAE-Music-Clustering/README.md

 This project implements an unsupervised learning pipeline using Variational Autoencoders (VAE) and Conditional VAE (CVAE) to cluster music tracks from the GTZAN dataset.

 ## File Structure
-- `GTZAN.ipynb`: The main notebook containing the full pipeline (Easy, Medium, and Hard tasks).
+- `VAE_Music_Clustering.ipynb`: The main notebook containing the full pipeline (Easy, Medium, and Hard tasks).
 - `requirements.txt`: List of required Python libraries.
 - `results/`: Folder containing latent space visualizations and reconstruction plots.